The American Dream or Bankruptcy: Difficulties of U.S. Immigrant Entrepreneurs

 According to immigrationimpact.com, companies based on immigrants have actually higher survival rates than comparable entrepreneurs born in the country.
 However, the American dreams of some immigrant entrepreneurs will inevitably end in bankruptcy.
 For example, in July of 2019, according to American Bankrupt, nationwide filings for commercial bankruptcy increased by 4% over the previous year.

-“Migrant entrepreneurs face disadvantages compared to their counterparts born in the United States.
-In addition to language and network barriers, immigrants find it difficult to obtain loans at a reasonable price, tend to concentrate excessively in retail and other low-growth industries, and mainly run small businesses, a report titled “Bankrupt Immigrant Entrepreneurs” reports.
+“Migrant entrepreneurs face disadvantages compared to their US-born counterparts.
+In addition to language and network barriers, immigrants find it difficult to get credit at a reasonable cost, tend to over-concentrate in retail and other low-growth industries, and mostly run small businesses, according to a report titled Immigrant Entrepreneurs In Bankruptcy.
 Raphael Efrat.

 Filing for bankruptcy does not imply a claim for citizenship, but the US Bankruptcy Code requires that anyone who seeks this kind of protection should live or have a “place of residence, place of employment, or property in the United States or municipality ...”